slarmoo/.github/profile/css/flexbox/flexbox.md

 ## Media Query

 That completes our original design, but we also want to handle small screen sizes.
-To do this, we add some media queries that drop the header and footer if the viewport gets too short, and orients the main sections as rows if it gets too narrow.
+To do this, we add some media queries that drop the header and footer if the viewport gets too short, and orient the main sections as rows if it gets too narrow.

 To support the narrow screen (portrait mode), we include a media query that detects when we are in portrait orientation and sets the `flex-direction` of the main element to be column instead of row.
 This causes the children to be stacked on top of each other instead of side by side.